AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 ```

 ### DOMContentLoaded and Event Listeners
-When the page loads, we'll add listeners for the Agora events, the media controls and form submission.
-With the listeners in place we're ready to show the overlay form.
+When the page loads, we'll add listeners for the Agora events, the media controls, and the form submission.
+With the listeners in place, we're ready to show the overlay form.

 ```javascript
 // Wait for DOM to load